aarushi0402/earnings-call-sentiment-analyzer/README.md

 ## 👩‍💻 Author

 **Aarushi Khanna**
-Manipal University Jaipur | BTech 2028
-Summer Intern @ Sopra Steria (June–July 2026)

 ---

 ## 📄 License

-This project is for educational and research purposes as part of an internship at Sopra Steria.
+This project is for educational and research purposes .